-I serve individuals and couples who are encountering psychological pain and difficult life situations and transitions.
+I serve individuals who are encountering psychological pain and difficult life situations and transitions.
 I have a specific passion for those struggling with pornography addiction, obsessive compulsive disorder, and individuals navigating through challenges and doubts regarding their faith.
 As your counselor, I am dedicated to supporting and encouraging your overall wellness—behaviorally, cognitively, emotionally, and spiritually.
 I will come alongside you to motivate, challenge, and strengthen you as you courageously go out to contend with life.

 My Goal as a Christian Counselor

 It is my hope that from our sessions, you will be able to clearly identify what is troubling you, establish practical and feasible goals which help to alleviate the pain brought on by the issue, and accomplish those goals.
 We’ll also work together to identify areas in your life where accepting responsibility may bring freedom, while also recognizing areas where relinquishing responsibility may bring freedom.